-In a 2018 study it was found that 79% of U.S coffee drinkers consume coffee made at home.
+Coffee is one of the world’s most popular beverages.
+A 2018 study found that 79% of U.S. coffee drinkers consume coffee made at home.
 So it’s no surprise how common it is to see a coffee maker in someone’s kitchen.
 However, there are several ways to brew coffee at home.
 Today we will explore four of these options so you can learn about brewing methods you might not be familiar with.

 1. Drip Coffee Makers (electric)